CppFlow: Generative Inverse Kinematics for Efficient and Robust Cartesian Path Planning

 The objective of the global discrete search module is to find the optimal $\xi$ as measured by collision avoidance and the \textit{Maximum Joint Angle Change} ($\texttt{mjac}$) - the maximum absolute change in joint angle between any two timesteps along a trajectory.
 Formally, $\texttt{mjac}=\max(\max(|q_{i+1}[j] - q_{i}[j]| \forall j \in [1, ..., d]) \forall i \in [1, ..., n])$.

 The module first creates a directed graph from the $K$ motion plans.
 Each IK solution is considered a node.
 Edges are connected from each IK solution to the $K$ IK solutions at the following time step.
 A dynamic-programming-based search procedure is run on the graph.
 The cost at each node is set to the minimum $\texttt{mjac}$ achievable if the node is included in the returned path.
-To avoid trajectories that are close to the joint limits, an additional cost of 10 (which is greater than the possible \texttt{mjac} cost of $\pi$ for revolute joints, and the range of the prismatic joint for Fetch.Full) is added to configurations that are within 1.5 degrees/3 cm of their joint limits.
+To avoid trajectories that are close to the joint limits, an additional cost of 10 (which is greater than the largest possible \texttt{mjac} cost of $\pi$ for revolute joints, and the range of Fetch.Full's prismatic joint) is added to configurations that are within 1.5 degrees/3 cm of their joint limits.
 An additional cost of 100 is added to configurations that would lead to a collision.
+IKFlow does not perform any collision checking itself, so a separate collision checking module checks for these collisions.
 Upon completion, a backtracking procedure is executed, which returns $\xi_{\textrm{search}}$.

 Trajectories with large $\texttt{mjac}$ values are likely to fail in the next step, as this indicates the existence of large joint space discontinuities, which are difficult to optimize.
 To remedy this, after the search finishes, the $\texttt{mjac}$ of $\xi_{\textrm{search}}$ is calculated.
 If it is above a threshold (12 deg/3 cm), an additional set of motion plans is generated and added to the existing set before repeating the search.
 Collision and joint limit checks performed on the initial plans are retained to conserve computation.
 This is an effective approach to prevent bad optimization seeds, based on the intuition that a denser covering of the relevant portions of configuration space likely contains a better configuration space path.